vineetatlani/todo-sphere/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running **npm install**.
-3. Set up your MongoDB URI in the **default.json** configuration file.
-4. Set up your authentication secret in the **default.json** configuration file.
+3. Create a .env file in the root folder based on .env_example, set up values of the variables based on example
 5. Start the server by running **npm start**.

 ## **API Documentation**